iterative/dvc.org/content/docs/command-reference/exp/init.md

 ### The `command` argument

-The `command` given to `dvc exp init` can be anything your system terminal would accept and run directly, for example a shell built-in, an expression, or a binary found in `PATH`.
-Please note that any flags sent after the `command` will typically become part of the command itself and ignored by `dvc exp init` (so put the command last).
+The command given to `dvc exp init` can be anything your system terminal would accept and run directly, for example a shell built-in, an expression, or a binary found in `PATH`.
+Please note that any flags sent after the `command` argument will normally become part of that command itself and ignored by `dvc exp init` (so provide it last).

-⚠️ While DVC is platform-agnostic, the commands defined in `dvc.yaml` may only work on some operating systems and require certain software packages or libraries in the environment.
+⚠️ While DVC is platform-agnostic, commands defined in `dvc.yaml` (`cmd` field) may only work on some operating systems and require certain software packages or libraries in the environment.

 Surround the command with double quotes `"` if it includes special characters